Mandy Bratton - Executive Director

 Barb has been with the Global TIES program for seven years now.
 She handles the operational side of the house including all reimbursements and team purchases.
 She also works with the Registrar in building the schedule and preauthorizing students for class.

 Barb has worked with UC San Diego for eight years and her other roles within Engineering Student Services have been as a Student Recruitment Officer and a COSMOS Teacher Fellow.
 She enjoys cycling, body boarding and yoga and owns a small ice cream business across from campus named Lil' Dipper.

-Lin is a third year electrical engineering student with special interest in alternative energy and power engineering.
-He joined One Village Philippines team Fall of 2015, stayed for a whole year, and now he is the Undergraduate Adviser for the team.
-He likes to learn new things, travel, eat, and binge on Netflix shows.
-He prefers room temperature water.
-He dislikes super sweet foods, and if you bring him banana bread, he'll be your friend c: Lin's favorite quote is by Gandhi: "the best way to find yourself is to lose yourself in the service of others
+Lin is a fifth-year electrical engineering student with special interest in alternative energy and power engineering.
+He joined One Village Philippines team Fall of 2015, served as the Undergraduate Advisor from Fall 2016- Spring 2017, and is now working as the Fellow in Humanitarian Engineering.
+He enjoys traveling, eating, binging on Netflix shows, and learning new things.
+He also likes cooking, listening to Bossa Nova, and playing basketball in his free time.
+He prefers room temperature water to ice water even on hot days and dislikes super sweet food and drinks.
+Lin's favorite quote is by Gandhi: "The best way to find yourself is to lose yourself in the service of others."

 Email: firstname.lastname@example.orgJohn is an Instructional Assistant for the Global Ties program and Baja Solar project.
 He is a master’s student in the mechanical engineering department.
 John earned his B.S in mechanical engineering from the University of Washington.
 John’s interest in sustainable community development began while studying abroad in Southeast Asia as an undergraduate.
 Prior to Global Ties, John worked on vaccine cold chain technology at the global health organization PATH.In his spare time, John enjoys playing and listening to music, exploring the outdoors, and traveling.